JayRivero/cyber-journey/README.md

 # cyber-journey
-A collection of labs, scripts, notes, and projects from my IT &amp; Cybersecurity learning journey.
+A collection of labs, scripts, notes, projects, and certificates documenting my IT & Cybersecurity learning journey.

 👋 Hi!
 I’m Jose Rivero

-I am a Criminal Intelligence Analyst transitioning into IT/Cybersecurity.
+A Criminal Intelligence Analyst transitioning into IT and Cybersecurity.

 ⸻